gao-kelly/dog-detector/README.md

 # dog_detector
 simple dog detector using neural network classifier

-experimentation with deep learning for the first time and keras libraries.
+trying to understand DL for the first time and keras libraries.